Reprise (Angel): Plot

 Angel prevents a sacrificial ritual from being performed by two Wolfram & Hart employees, who are nervous about something called "the Review".

 Meanwhile, at Angel Investigations, the team have successfully removed the third eye from the back of Stephanie Sharp's head.
-However, her mother Francine refuses to pay the bill as she believes it is impossible for "impossible" for a third eye to grow out the back of a skull, despite the fact that it was she who approached them with the problem.
+However, her mother Francine refuses to pay the bill as she believes it is "impossible" for a third eye to grow out the back of a skull, despite the fact that it was she who approached them with the problem.
 She and her daughter leave having successfully stiffed the gang for payment, and an exasperated Gunn leaves.

 Angel goes to Kate for information about the Review, but Kate - under investigation due to her involvement with odd cases - bitterly refuses, showing him crime scene photos from Holland Manners' wine cellar, illustrating his involvement in the slaughter.

 Lindsey finds Darla waiting for him at home, and she weakly tells him that Drusilla is not returning to L.A.
 He gives her a container of human blood; while he is in the shower she stops feigning weakness and searches his briefcase.

 Angel turns to Lorne, who is having a busy night as Caritas is full of Wolfram & Hart lawyers wanting to have their destinies read.
 Lorne tells Angel that a Wolfram & Hart Senior Partner (manifesting in the form of a lower demon) is coming to earth for the historically deadly Review, and that the sacrifices and rituals are simply the lawyers trying to get brownie points with the Senior Partner before he shows up.
 Lorne also tells Angel that anything that can manifest itself on Earth can be killed and that something called the Band of Blacknil is important.
 Angel goes to leave, but Lorne stops him and reminds him that virtually every lawyer in the club really wants to see him dead.

 At the hotel, Angel attempts to look up the Band of Blacknil but has little references to use as Wesley took the research material with him.
 Angel goes to the new office of his former employees, uninvited and unwelcome, barely acknowledges his former friends, and helps himself to a book.
 Cordelia refuses to let him take it and grabs it off him, but Angel grows cold and deadly, and it is clear he is willing to use force to get the book back.
 Wesley rises from his wheelchair and tells Cordelia to let Angel have the book so he can remove himself from the premises.
 As Angel leaves, Cordelia vents about him until Wesley catches her attention: stitches from his healing gunshot wound have torn in the confrontation.